Lump On Heel Of Foot

 A soft lump on the back of the heel may be due to heel bursitis or Achilles tendonitis.

-A soft bump under the heel of the foot is usually due to a plantar fibroma.
+A soft bump under the heel of the foot is usually due to a plantar fibroma or plantar wart.

 Bumps around the side of the heel are typically piezogenic papules or xanthomas.